 We spent a week in Siem Reap, much longer than the town’s average visitor.
 It has more to offer than just a jumping off point for the Angkor temples.
 We saw another side to the town, ate at the market, lunched with tuk-tuk drivers and left feeling that the town still had a pulse and soul.
 Unfortunately, the tourism industry seems to want to make the town generic but with enough of a “Cambodian” look to appeal to mass tourism.

-What to do: The reason most people come to Siem Reap is to visit the temples of Angkor.
+- What to do: The reason most people come to Siem Reap is to visit the temples of Angkor.
 A tuk-tuk driver costs around $10-$12 per day to take you around the temples, though we’ve heard people admitting to paying as much as $60/day!
 Cars and motorbikes are also available, as are official guides.
-Pick up a copy of Stay Another Day to learn about responsible tourism activities (blind massage, dance show that supports a local orphanage, fair trade lingerie shopping, etc.).